DreamedWave/Thursday-Morning-Graduatin/BUILDING-GUIDE.md

 This will install about 7 GB of crap, but is necessary for a build to work at all.

 ## Building
-Finally, we are ready to build.
+Finally, we are ready to build!

 - Open Windows Powershell in this current folder (e.g. `within 'Thursday-Morning-Graduatin', outside of folders like 'source/'`).
 - Run `lime build windows` (if you'd like to not include trace messages, write `lime build windows -no-traces` instead).